iay/eclipse-mechanic-tasks/README.md

-# mechanic-juno
+# eclipse-mechanic

-_Ian's Workspace Mechanic tasks for Eclipse Juno and Kepler_
+_Ian's Workspace Mechanic tasks for Eclipse_

 This is an experiment in using the [Workspace Mechanic](http://code.google.com/a/eclipselabs.org/p/workspacemechanic/) plugin to automate the maintenance of my [Eclipse](http://eclipse.org) workspaces.
 If you work with the [Shibboleth](http://shibboleth.net) source code, it may help to automate your workspace setup too.